DARDO: Fast Forty

 An optional 'Stealth' cupola that provided a significant reduction in the radar cross-section of the mounting are also available.

+OTO Marlin 40 (ILOS) mounting on Indonesian navy corvette, KRI Bung Karno (369).

 Marlin

 The OTO Marlin 40 is the single-barrel, light-weight and no-deck-penetration derivative of the DARDO family, succeeding the Single Fast Forty variant.
 It is designed with high autonomy and fully-digitalized systems.
 The mounting used to be known as OTO Melara Forty Light naval gun system.

 The system comes in a basic version called "Remotely Controlled" (RC), which can be managed by an external firing control system and in the advanced version called "Independent Line Of Sight" (ILOS), which can be operated autonomously via a local control console in addition to be fully controlled by Combat Management System.
 It also has selectable rate of fire ranging from single shot, 100 round/min and 300 round/min.
 The Marlin 40 may be fitted with an integrated hoist below-deck to enable the ammunition loading from covered position.
+Leonardo also announce the development of the ILOS variant combined with vehicle or trailer mounting for ground-based air defense system known as the Hystrix 40 ADS optimized for C-UAS role.
+The prototype of the said system were scheduled to be revealed by the end of 2026.